cernymichal/labeeri/README.md

 A C++ game engine (because I hate myself).

-Originally made for BI-PGR.21 (B0B39PGR) as a semestral work at FIT/FEE CTU.
+Originally made for the BI-PGR.21 (B0B39PGR) course at FIT/FEE CTU as a semestral project.

 ## Features